 Members of the public can help keep the sewerage system in their area flowing by thinking about what material they are putting down the toilet or sink.
-Putting inappropriate material into the system can cause blockages which lead to flooding or trigger a combined sewer overflow to operate.
+Putting inappropriate material into the system can cause blockages which lead to flooding or trigger a stormwater overflow to operate.

-South West Water spends over £1 million a year clearing blockages caused by the 'dirty dozen'.
+South West Water spends about £4.5million a year clearing 8,500 blocked sewers.

 Other items that have been removed from sewers after causing a blockage include: